Read the Prologue for My Thriller 'The Final Boy'

 The pitch for my thriller novel, The Final Boy, recently won Third Place in a contest hosted by the London Writers' Salon (you can read it here).
 And now, you can read the opening pages below.
 If you like what you read, feel free to reach out as I am seeking beta readers.

-Aside from the booming film score, the room was silent, all eyes focused on the screen.
-The inviting scent of baked goods and pizza still lingered in the air, but there was a palpable stillness that, he noticed, didn’t exist before.
+Aside from the booming film score, the living room was silent, all heads faced forward.
+The inviting scent of baked goods and pizza still lingered in the air, but there was a palpable stillness that didn’t exist before.

-He scanned the living room, his eyes adjusting to the dark.
-He tried to find what he came back for without disturbing the feature presentation.
-He stepped on a lump of something – a foot, a hand? – whispering apologies as he quietly circled the couch.
+He scanned the space, trying to find what he was looking for without disturbing the feature presentation, whispering apologies as he quietly shuffled behind the couch.

 Something sour.
 Rotten.